July 6, 2020

 Create a Detailed Budget

 Begin by knowing where you stand when it comes to your income and expenses.
-This is the only way you’ll be able to figure out if you’ll be ready to start paying down some of your loans while still in school.
+This is the only way to figure out if you’ll be ready to pay your loans while in school.

 Creating a budget is simple enough.
 Begin by calculating your average monthly income.
 Then, subtract recurring expenses that are necessities.
 This might include: